Katie Boulter’s winning run ends against Zhu Lin at Rothesay Classic

 “I had a team dinner.
 I was actually getting treatment during that dinner.
 It was completely normal.
 I’m sure I’m going to take some time once I’ve completed all these weeks and I will have a nice team dinner again.”

+The British women have spoken often about the friendly atmosphere between them but that appears to be being tested, with Dart and Burrage sharing nothing more than a brief handshake.

+“I thought she directed something at me so I wasn’t best pleased,” said Dart of Boulter.
+“I just said to her well played but I didn’t think it was necessary, and that was it.”

-Play did not get under way until 1.30pm because of rain, with second seed Jelena Ostapenko battling to a three-set win over Czech teenager Linda Noskova in the opening match.
+Play did not get under way until 1.30pm on Tuesday because of rain, with second seed Jelena Ostapenko battling to a three-set win over Czech teenager Linda Noskova in the opening match.

+The final action saw Russian fourth seed Anastasia Potapova defeat Ukraine’s Marta Kostyuk 6-7 (6) 7-5 6-4 in a match that ended with no handshake or acknowledgement between the players.